cilium/cilium/cilium-cli/README.md

 > You can use external diff tools such as [dyff](https://github.com/homeport/dyff) to make
 > `kubectl diff` output more readable.

+It is strongly recommended that you use Cilium's [OCI dev chart repository](https://quay.io/repository/cilium-charts-dev/cilium) if you need to deploy Cilium with a specific commit SHA.
+Alternatively, you can use `image.override` Helm value if you need to override the cilium-agent container image.
+For example:

+    cilium upgrade --helm-set image.override=quay.io/cilium/cilium-ci:103e277f78ce95e922bfac98f1e74138a411778a --reuse-values

+Please see Cilium's [Helm Reference](https://docs.cilium.io/en/stable/helm-reference/) for the complete list of Helm values.

 ### Supported commands as of v0.14

 - [ ] `clustermesh`